phutterman/resume/nfutterman-resume.md

 * Experience with basic configuration of Arista switches and Palo Alto firewalls.
 * Created tools to automate backup of all Arista, Cisco, and Palo Alto network device configuration
-* Acting as interim datacenter manager to oversee installation of 5 new racks, all new network infrastructure, new NetApp SAN, and server moves into expanded space.
+* Acting as interim datacenter manager overseeing installation of 5 new racks, all new network infrastructure, new NetApp SAN, and server moves into expanded space.

 ### Box - Datacenter Technician // Oct.
 2011 - Mar.
 2013